 Whatever it looks like, make sure you treat your new hair with care.
 Avoid harsh chemicals whenever possible and direct heat when styling.

 Unfortunately, these short hairs, which you might mistake for regrowth, aren’t a very good sign.
 They usually appear in a mix of vellus hairs around the edge of a patch, and they indicate that some sort of inhibition is still taking place.
 Basically, the body’s autoimmune response weakens these hairs and cuts them short at scalp level while, at the same time, their follicles enter the ‘telogen’ (resting) phase.

 In other words, if you notice exclamation hairs around your bald spot, it doesn’t mean your hair is growing back or that your alopecia is gone.
 (Sorry.)

 Rather, it means the condition might just be getting started.
 (Again, sorry.)

 But don’t let these spiky fellas get to you.
 Often they’ll disappear as you pursue whatever treatment you’re on, allowing stronger hair to take their rightful place on your crown.
 (Yay!)

 Psst… I don’t have any exclamation hairs right now (which I’m taking as a good sign!)
-But you can check out what they look like here.
+But basically, they’re short stubby things that look like…well…exclamation points!

 If so, they could indicate that your follicle challenges are coming to an end.